ocawe 2026.07.01

 • 05-voice-pipeline — voice transcription and synthesis

-• 06-full-suite — all features combined
+• 06-full-suite — all features combined, including container packaging and multiple =@[Service]= workflows

 • 09-custom-agent — writing custom agents with external binaries

-• Cawfile Configuration
+• Cawfile Framework

 Example =Cawfile=: